 Metabolism of Glivec is mainly hepatic, and only 13% of excretion is through the kidneys.
 In patients with hepatic dysfunction (mild, moderate, or severe), peripheral blood counts and liver enzymes should be carefully monitored.
 GIST patients may have hepatic metastases which could lead to hepatic impairment.
 Cases of liver injury, including hepatic failure and hepatic necrosis, have been observed with imatinib.
 When imatinib is combined with high-dose chemotherapy regimens, an increase in serious hepatic reactions has been detected.
 Hepatic function should be carefully monitored in circumstances where imatinib is combined with chemotherapy regimens also known to be associated with hepatic dysfunction.

-There have been reports of tumor lysis syndrome (TLS).
-Correction of clinically significant dehydration and treatment of high uric acid levels are recommended prior to initiation of Glivec.
+Due to the possible occurrence of tumour lysis syndrome (TLS), correction of clinically significant dehydration and treatment of high uric acid levels are recommended prior to initiation of Glivec.

 Reactivation of hepatitis B in patients who are chronic carriers of this virus has occurred after these patients received BCR-ABL tyrosine kinase inhibitors.
 Some cases resulted in acute hepatic failure or fulminant hepatitis leading to liver transplantation or a fatal outcome.